jasone/sqlive/docs/docs.md

 ```

 We get an error.
 The error invites us to use a "window".
 A window is exactly like a stream, except that
 it will persist data for a certain time.
-For example, let's say we want to keep the data received in the last
+It's the kind of table you will need to compute real-time analytics.
-hour.
+For example, let's say we want to keep the data received in the last hour.

 ```$ echo "create window 3600 customer_connect_window (cw_custkey INTEGER, cw_time INTEGER);" | sqlive --data /tmp/test.db
 ```